 Ingredients in Green Power Bowl

 I love this green salad bowl!
 It is full of good for your ingredients that are full of nutrients.
-It makes me happy to see so much green in one bowl especially in the winter.
+It makes me happy to see so much green in one bowl especially when we are coming out of winter into spring.
 Green is vibrant and considered the color of growth.
 I can feel my health growing in both balance and harmony when I eat this bowl.
 It is so good.

 This vegan power bowl is quite simple to put together!
 Here are the ingredients you will need: